plone/training/ttw/configuring-customizing.rst

 In the toolbar under :guilabel:`More options` you can open the configuration for the different places where you can have portlets.

-* UI fit for smart content editors
+* UI (User Interface) fit for smart content editors
 * Various types
 * Portlet configuration is inherited
 * Managing